ctaperts/Metadata_Extractor/README.md

 Notes
 -----
-* Classes are not setup so if you type in wrong input it will continue but function incorrectly
+* Class/recursion is not setup so if you type in wrong input it will continue but function incorrectly

 #### Future Versions